• Link to Facebook

 Contemporary Topics, Rhythmic Games and Music

 Meggan is Sunbridge’s director of education and organizational culture.
-A specialist in diversity, equity, and inclusion, and a member of Alma Partners, she is also a trained Waldorf early childhood educator and currently sits on the WECAN IDEA committee.
-Meggan’s teaching experience includes most recently serving as lead toddler teacher at City of Lakes Waldorf School and serving on the faculty of the Brooklyn Waldorf School from 2009 and 2020, where she led parent-and-child and kindergarten classes and was active on the Faculty Council; she is still an active member of that School’s Board of Trustees.
-Prior to joining BWS, she also taught parent-and-child and nursery classes at the New Amsterdam School.
-Meggan earned her undergraduate degree in health sciences from The Evergreen State College and her certificate in Waldorf early childhood education from Sunbridge.Â
+A member of Alma Partners, and a specialist in diversity, equity, and inclusion, she is also a trained Waldorf early childhood educator.
+She is also an active committee member and workshop presenter for AWSNA and WECAN, and, along with Dr. Linda Williams, led a workshop at the 2023 World Teachers’ Conference.
+Meggan’s teaching experience includes most recently serving as lead toddler teacher at City of Lakes Waldorf School and, from 2009-2020, serving on the faculty of the Brooklyn Waldorf School, where she led parent-and-child and kindergarten classes and was active on the Faculty Council.
+Prior to joining BWS, she taught kindergarten at the Olympia Waldorf School and parent-and-child and nursery classes at the New Amsterdam School.
+Meggan, who originally hails from the Pacific Northwest, earned her undergraduate degree in health sciences from The Evergreen State College, her MEd in curriculum and instruction from SUNY Empire State, and her certificate in Waldorf early childhood education from Sunbridge.

 Elizabeth Hall